Clemapfel/mousetrap/docs/04_widgets.md

 auto it_03 = list_view.push_back(/* outer item #03 */);
 ```

-This means if we only want to show items in a simple, non-nested list, we can ignore the iterator return value completely.
+This means, if we only want to show items in a simple, non-nested list, we can ignore the iterator return value completely.

 ### Reacting to Selection